maximemulder/clam/README.md

 Some of these examples, as well as inspirations for the algorithm, were shamelessly stolen from TACO Lab's [SuperF](https://hkust-taco.github.io/superf/) and [MLScript](https://hkust-taco.github.io/mlscript/) languages.

-*\* The type inference algorithm is quite dirty and probably has a few bugs (notably with recursive types).
-Type inference for such a complex type system is still an open problem, and I would probably need to spend at least a few months working on it to refine it.
+*\* The type inference algorithm is a little dirty and probably has a few bugs in it (notably with recursive types).
+Type inference for such a complex type system is still an open problem, and I would probably need to spend a few months working on it to fully finish it.
 However, most cases, as well as all the examples and tests work, which I think is a nice achievement.*

+*\*\* Currently, the type inference algorithm sometimes generates signatures roughly of the shape `[T, U] -> (T, U) -> T | U`.
+Although these signatures are valid, they can be quite verbose and could be simplified into `[T] -> (T, T) -> T`.*

-*\*\* The types shown by the interpreter do not look as good as these examples as the type printing function is currently quite basic.
+*\*\*\* The types shown by the interpreter do not look as good as these examples as the type printing function is currently quite basic.
 Still, they are exactly these types.*

 ## Recursive types